PlanetSKI Completes Ski Club GB Reps Course

 There is no dissent, so descend we do.

-It turns out hooping around with high speed GS turns, was not the right thing to do – but when you have a well prepared set of Völkl Mantra (thank you Intersport) and empty, immaculately groomed slope presents itself there is little one can do other than “hit the afterburners” as my assessor put it.
+But when you have a well prepared set of skis and empty, immaculately groomed slope presents itself there is little one can do other than “hit the afterburners” as my assessor put it.

 Perhaps I should have picked up from our earlier classroom sessions, that a more conservative approach was called for, but hey ho.

-Part of the rep qualification includes an American Avalanche Association Level 1 certificate.
+Part of the Rep qualification includes an American Avalanche Association Level 1 certificate.

 Essential stuff if you are heading off piste.